IoT – Internet of Things: Moving Supply Chain Logistics Ahead

 In companies like 20Cube wherein it’s quite a complex supply chain (different cargo sourced across dissimilar suppliers and locations).
 Under such scenarios, IoT provides decision-makers with the control to access near real-time tracking status across the supply chain and also helps break it down to details to derive strategic decisions and maximize productivity.

 Physical assets like fleets and vehicles can be optimised with improved connectivity as with IoT, smarter routes can be planned as well as assets can be identified that are delayed due to traffic or held up due to any previous jobs.

 With the data derived, the organization can monitor and analyze the efficiency of the asset and fine-tune the process by scheduling the maximum no. of jobs for each asset.
 This whole exercise will bolster the business as deliveries can be easily managed.

 Strengthening customer service

 IoT is displaying a lot of promise, but the implementation is in the primary stage in the supply chain.
 Steps are been taken by organizations will certainly seep benefit in the near future as technology advances.
-Logistics companies like 20Cube, have developed smart application MyHub+ that works on the principle of IoT as it provides real-time alerts after each milestone that keeps the customer aware about the shipment location.
+Logistics companies like 20Cube, have developed the smart application MyHub+ that works on the principle of IoT as it provides real-time alerts after each milestone that keeps the customer aware of the shipment location.
 It offers complete transparency and control to the customer to make sound business decisions based on the reports from the application.
-It’s a win-win scenario for both the customer and the organization in implementing the IoT based tools that are going to be the future of the logistics industry.
+It’s a win-win scenario for both the customer and the organization in implementing the IoT-based tools that are going to be the future of the logistics industry.